 So, while we should keep talking about burnout in physical therapy, we really need act.

 Next week we will talk about the one thing you NEED to do to overcome burnout.
-Between now and then, go ahead and take our free Check Your Symptoms Checklist to determine if some of what you are feeling are warning signs to a burnout.
+Between now and then, go ahead and take our free Burnout Quiz to determine if some of what you are feeling are warning signs to a burnout.